PaloAltoNetworks/prisma-cloud-docs/api/descriptions/containers/get.md

 You can view the container scan reports in Console under **Monitor > Compliance > Containers**.

-> _**Note:**_ The API rate limit for this endpoint is 30 requests per minute.
+> _**Note:**_ The API rate limit for this endpoint is 30 requests per 30 seconds.
-You'll see an HTTP error response 429 if the limit exceeds.
+You get an HTTP error response 429 if the limit exceeds.

 Refer to the following available options for the `fields` query parameters:
 * labels